3 ways we support the LGBTQ+ community

 How we do business

-For the ninth year in a row, our company has scored 100 percent and was named a “Best Place to Work for LGBT Equality” on the HRC Corporate Equality Index, the foremost benchmarking survey measuring corporate policies and practices related to LGBTQ+ workplace equality.
+For the tenth year in a row, our company has scored 100 percent and was named a “Best Place to Work for LGBT Equality” on the HRC Corporate Equality Index, the foremost benchmarking survey measuring corporate policies and practices related to LGBTQ+ workplace equality.
 By cultivating a diverse and inclusive workforce, we promote the discovery of the broadest range of possible medical solutions to address the needs of patients.

 That also extends to whom we do business with outside of our organization.
 Supplier diversity is integrated into our company’s vision, creating a competitive business advantage and driving shareholder value.